Type 22 frigate

 The Type 22 frigate also known as the Broadsword class was a class of frigates built for the British Royal Navy.
 Fourteen were built in total, with production divided into three batches.

 Initially intended to be anti-submarine warfare frigates as part of NATO contribution, the ships became general purpose warships.

 HMS Cornwall was the last Royal Navy Type 22 frigate, retired from service on 30 June 2011.

 Five Type 22s were scrapped and two more were sunk as targets.
-The seven other vessels were sold to the Brazilian, Romanian and Chilean navies; five of these remain in service, one was sunk as a target and one sold for scrap.
+The seven other vessels were sold to the Brazilian, Romanian and Chilean navies; four of these remain in service, one was sunk as a target, one laid up, and one sold for scrap.

 Ship naming

 Broadsword, Boxer

 It was originally envisaged that all Type 22s would have names beginning with 'B' (Broadsword, etc.), following the 'A' names used for Type 21 frigates (Amazon, etc.).
 This changed after the Falklands War when two replacement ships were ordered for the destroyers sunk (Sheffield and Coventry) and were named to commemorate them.
 Another vessel ordered earlier but not yet started, which was to be named Bloodhound was renamed London.